27th March, 2017

 Lamb: Applied to Jesus, it refers to His purity, patient suffering and substitutional death for humanity.

 Lament: To mourn the loss of someone through finding the words and expression that can give voice to that pain.

 Lamentations: An Old Testament book which mourns the loss of all God gave Israel when they were carted into exile as Babylonian slaves.

-Legalism: The tendency to reduce relating to God to a set of impersonal rules.
+Legalism: a) The tendency to reduce relating to God to a set of impersonal rules.

 Libertine: a) A person who lacks moral restraint, especially in sexual relations.

 b) A person with unorthodox or unconventional religious views.